cyverse/docs/docs/services/api/endpoints/app-ontologies.md

 This endpoint is a passthrough to the metadata endpoint using the same path.
 Please see the metadata service documentation for more information.

-## Listing Ontology Hierarchies

-Secured Endpoint: GET /apps/hierarchies

-Delegates to apps: GET /apps/hierarchies

-This endpoint is a passthrough to the apps endpoint using the same path.
-Please see the apps service documentation for more information.

-## Listing Filtered Ontology Hierarchies

-Secured Endpoint: GET /apps/hierarchies/{root-iri}

-Delegates to apps: GET /apps/hierarchies/{root-iri}

-This endpoint is a passthrough to the apps endpoint using the same path.
-Please see the apps service documentation for more information.

 ## Listing Hierarchies for any Ontology

 Secured Endpoint: GET /admin/ontologies/{ontology-version}